etokheim/scene_extrapolation/README.md

 But the magic doesn’t stop there.
 Elevate your experience further by syncing the scenes with precision.
 An automation, synchronized to trigger the scene every 5 minutes, seamlessly aligns with the ebb and flow of the day – a choreography of light mirroring the natural transitions outside your window.

 Step into a world where your environment becomes an extension of your imagination.
 Scene Extrapolation isn't just a plugin; it's the key to unlocking a realm of possibilities, a canvas where you paint with light, and the sun becomes your collaborator in this dazzling masterpiece of ambiance.
 Experience lighting control like never before – it's not just about scenes; it's about creating a spectacle every time you walk into a room.

+TODO: Create an illustration with two scenes (ie. day and evening) and a gradient between indicating the automatic extrapolation effect.